 After being subjected to daily police checks on her home in Urumqi, Mijit decided to leave Xinjiang for Turkey.
 When she returned for a vacation in 2015, she saw her brother’s devices every few hundred feet.
 Her face was scanned the moment she arrived at the city gates.
 “I got off the bus and everyone was checked one by one,” she said.
 She would also be scanned every time she entered a supermarket, mall, or hospital.

 Kalbinur Tursun discovered this video of Uyghur children through a Uyghur WhatsApp group.
-She believes her daughter Aisha to be the child second from the right.
+She believes her daughter Aisha to be the child second from the left.

 Amina Abduwayit, 38, a businesswoman from Urumqi who now lives in Zeytinburnu, remembers having her face scanned and inputted into the police database.
 “It was like a monkey show,” she said.
 “They would ask you to stare like this and that.
 They would ask you to laugh, and you laugh, and ask you to glare and you glare.”